-Alerting APIs enable programmatic use of the alerting features of Kentik Detect.
-Alerting APIs are covered in the following topic:
+Alerting APIs enable programmatic management and use of the alerting features of Kentik Detect.
+Alerting APIs are covered in the following topics:

 |Note: Users whose level is Member have no access to the methods of this API.

 The Manual Mitigation API enables you to programmatically apply a manual mitigation that is functionally identical to a manual mitigations that has been started from the Alerting page in the Kentik Detect portal (see Manual Mitigation).
 The Manual Mitigation API is covered in the following topics:

 Note: To make calls to this API using cURL, see API Access Via cURL.

 Calls to the Manual Mitigation API each return an HTTP response body containing a “response” object in JSON.
 The object is made up of the result field (name:value pair) shown in the following example: